SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

 As the game progresses, things change: actors come and go away, level changes, and status of the game changes.
 The state class is used to update the state of the game.

-It also has `update` method to track activities of actors through collusion and overlap, its movements => need to add `update` methods to all actors.
+It also has `update` method to track activities of actors and the game's state through collusion and overlap, its movements => need to add `update` methods to all actors.

+* `collide` is a method by actors class to return a new state: player interacting with lava causes the game to end, with gold coins causes the coin to disappear and with all of the latter wins the game.
+* `overlap` a function inside `state.js` to test whether two actors collapse with each other.

 # actors
 ## actors.js